rhpandit11/Data-Theory/spark/spark_fundamental.md

 Fix Data Skewness:

 1. Broadcast Join: Instead of sort-merge join we use Broadcast join because 1.
 Shuffle 2.
 Sort 3. merge.
 Use a broadcast join for smaller datasets to avoid shuffling large datasets.
-   2. Salting Concept: Add a random value to the key to distribute the data more evenly across partitions.key1 == key1, it should also get satisfied by key1_`<salt>` = key1_`<salt>`
+2. Bucketing: In this, we group/bucket specific attributes of values into fixed-size so that data can evenly distribute.
-   3. Bucketing: In this, we group/bucket specific attributes of values into fixed-size so that data can evenly distribute.
+3. Custom Partioning: Implement a custom partitioner that distributes the data based on specific characteristics.
-   4. Custom Partioning: Implement a custom partitioner that distributes the data based on specific characteristics.
+4. AQE
-   5. AQE
+5. Repartition or Coalesce: Use repartition or coalesce to redistribute the data among partitions.
-   6. Repartition or Coalesce: Use repartition or coalesce to redistribute the data among partitions.
+6. Salting Technique: salting involves artificially increasing the number of distinct keys in a dataset by appending a random or unique identifier, known as salt helps to distribute data more evenly across partitions.

-Salting Work: When certain keys(hot keys) data have high number of occurences, which result in Skewness, now we add random number/string(salt) to the key
+   Example: (A,10), (B,15), (A,5), (c,8), (B,20), (A,7)

-so that the record with the same key is now spread accross multiple keys.
+   (A_1,10), (B_2,15), (A_3,5), (c_4,8), (B_5,20), (A_6,7) -> adding salt

 ---